 • The key is Cm.

-• Big Bad Al wrote a lovely solo violin part on the sequencer.
-Unfortunately we no longer have the violin disk for the S900.
+• Back in the summer of 1992, Big Bad Al wrote a lovely solo violin part on the sequencer in the instrumental section after the first chorus.

 LISTEN HERE